 Not to worry, there’s plenty of other excitement to get into, too, such as private desert island picnics, glassblowing, eco-friendly surfing, and manta ray swimming.

-On picture-perfect Cable Beach is one of the most idyllic resort destinations possible: Baha Mar, with three luxury hotels, 11 stunning swimming pools, and a collection of more than 30 dining options, from the rooftop cocktail lounge Skybar with its superb sunset views to sexy Japanese and Italian spots.
-The Baha Mar Racquet Club is the hang for tennis pros, with nine professional courts—ranging from Har-tru to the Caribbean’s only grass-court—where Coco Gauff, Andy Roddick and Tommy Haas played a November 2019 charity game to raise funds for Hurricane Dorian relief.
+On picture-perfect Cable Beach is one of the most idyllic resort destinations possible: Baha Mar, with three luxury hotels, 10 stunning swimming pools, and a collection of more than 30 dining options, from the rooftop cocktail lounge Skybar with its superb sunset views to sexy Japanese and Italian spots.
+The Baha Mar Racquet Club is the hang for tennis pros, with nine professional courts—ranging from Har-tru clay to the Caribbean’s only natural grass-court—where Coco Gauff, Andy Roddick and Tommy Haas played a November 2019 charity game to raise funds for Hurricane Dorian relief.